American frontier: Religion

-The established Eastern churches were slow to meet the needs of the frontier.
-The Presbyterians and Congregationalists, since they depended on well-educated ministers, were shorthanded in evangelizing the frontier.
-They set up a Plan of Union of 1801 to combine resources on the frontier.
 Most frontiersmen showed little commitment to religion until traveling evangelists began to appear and to produce "revivals".
 The local pioneers responded enthusiastically to these events and, in effect, evolved their populist religions, especially during the Second Great Awakening (1790–1840), which featured outdoor camp meetings lasting a week or more and which introduced many people to organized religion for the first time.
 One of the largest and most famous camp meetings took place at Cane Ridge, Kentucky, in 1801.

 The local Baptists set up small independent churches—Baptists abjured centralized authority; each local church was founded on the principle of independence of the local congregation.
 On the other hand, bishops of the well-organized, centralized Methodists assigned circuit riders to specific areas for several years at a time, then moved them to fresh territory.
 Several new denominations were formed, of which the largest was the Disciples of Christ.

+The established Eastern churches were slow to meet the needs of the frontier.
+The Presbyterians and Congregationalists, since they depended on well-educated ministers, were shorthanded in evangelizing the frontier.
+They set up a Plan of Union of 1801 to combine resources on the frontier.